-Roost Tree House is designed to mimic the organic curvaceous forms found in nature.
-The aim was to create a tree house that could blend in and almost become part of the tree itself, becoming camouflaged in the surrounding forest.
+The aim of the Roost tree house was to create a tree house that could blend in and almost become part of the tree itself, becoming camouflaged in the surrounding forest.

 The tree house consists of a series of pod-like capsules that are harnessed to the trunk of each tree using a bracing technique that causes no harm or interference with the tree’s growth.